HOW TO CHECK IF YOU NEED TESTING FOR COVID-19

 - Follow the necessary requested steps when coming to the hospital if you suspect you might be infected by, or have come in to contact with someone who has tested positive for, COVID-19.

-- Requests by screening staff to answer specific questions and practice hand hygiene before entering the hospital.
+- Requests by our screening teams to answer specific questions and practice hand hygiene before entering the hospital.

 - Universal masking.